Transport and Driving in Turkey

 Public transport in Turkey

-Taxis are available in most Turkish cities, and are reasonably priced.
+Taxis are available in most Turkish cities and are reasonably priced.
 Yellow cabs are metered.
 Most drivers don’t speak English so it’s best to have the address written down in advance to show the driver.
 Tipping is not expected, but a small tip may be appreciated.

 Local rideshare apps such as BiTaksi operate in Istanbul and Ankara.
 Many expats prefer using these apps as it gives them more control over routes and service prices while diminishing language barrier issues.
+Due to long-standing tension between local taxis and Uber, it isn’t advisable to use the app to get around Turkey.

 Driving in Turkey